Dec 24

 Introduction

-Those who think this is a true story will point to the fact that Luke does not explicitly called it parable.
-That’s true, sort of.
-Luke does not say, “So Jesus told them this parable” immediately before telling this story.
-But it must be remembered that beginning in Luke 15:3 we have encounter a string of parable, and none but the first of them is explicitly introduced as a parable.
+Those who think this is a true story will point to the fact that Luke does not explicitly call it a parable.
+And that is true… sort of.
+Luke does not say, “So Jesus told them this parable”, immediately before telling this story.
+But it must be remembered that beginning in Luke 15:3 we find a string of parables.
+First, there is The Parable of the Lost Sheep.
+Next, we find The Parable Of The Lost Coin.
+After that, there is The Parable Of The Prodigal Son followed by The Parable Of The Dishonest Manger.
+None but the first of these parables is explicitly introduced as a parable.
 In Luke 15:3 we read, “So he told them this parable…” (Luke 15:3), and four parables follow.
-This string of parables is interrupted by the passage we considered last Sunday (Luke 16:14-18), wherein Christ confronts the Pharisees for their love of money and worldly ways.
-But I would argue that this story about the rich man and Lazarus belongs to the previous string of parables.
-In fact, I do believe it is very much related to the parable of this dishonoset manager of Luke 16:1-13.
+This string of parables is briefly interrupted by the passage immediately preceding this one.
+In Luke 16:14-18, Christ confronts the Pharisees for their love of money and worldly ways.

-To be clear, by calling this a parable, I do not mean to suggest that this story is disconnected from reality.
-The scene of the afterlife that Chrst described was true.
-A parable is not fantasy.
-It is fictional story, rooted in reality, intended to convey spiritual and eternal truths.
+Now to be clear, by calling this story a parable, I do not mean to suggest that this story is disconnected from reality.
+The scene of the afterlife that Christ described was true.
+Friends, a parable might be fictional, but it is not fantasy.
+A parable is a fictional story, rooted in reality, intended to convey spiritual and eternal truths.

 The Story